 I also begin drawing the different edge qualities of the eyebrow, and from there, begin rendering the forehead.

-Continue rendering the face.
+I continue rendering the face.

 Constantly refer to the model as you render, asking yourself questions such as:

 Remember to step back from your picture regularly when drawing faces.
 Looking at it from afar will help you to notice what is working and what is not.

-I want the focal point of the picture to be the face.
-When I look at my drawing, I notice that the face isn't attracting and holding enough of my attention.
+I want the focal point of the picture to be the face, but when I look at my drawing, I notice that the face isn't attracting and holding enough of my attention.

 Instead, I notice that my eye quickly drops to the light shape on the chest.
 Referring back to the model, I realize that I have slightly overmodelled the face.
 Overmodelling occurs when there is not enough contrast between the light and dark value families.
 (A synonym for overmodelling could be "over-shading".)

 This weakens the value structure, and causes the drawing to look less believable.
 This is a common drawing problem to watch out for, particularly when drawing faces.

 Here I have brightened the light areas on the face, and put in the finishing touches: the highlights on the nose and the lip.

 And here is my finished portrait drawing!

 F R E E D O W N L O A D